kclhi/phenoflow/README.md

 ## Deployment

+Deployment is via Docker.
 If using remote machine, ensure it is activated:

 ```
 eval $(docker-machine env [machine-name])